decker-edu/decker/test/decks/handout-deck.md

 ## This slide is tagged `deck` {.left}

--   The entire content only shows up in *slide decks*
+-   The entire slide only shows up in *slide decks*

 ##  {.right}